scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 experimental ``datapoints`` given as associative arrays with necessary information.
-Mandatory datapoint elements include the initial ``temperature``, ``pressure``, and mixture ``composition``, as well as the experimental ``ignition-delay`` and ``ignition-type`` (means by which ignition is detected).
-All quantities provided include a magnitude and units, which will be interpreted by Pint [Grecco2016]_.
+Mandatory datapoint elements include the initial ``temperature``, ``pressure``, and mixture ``composition``, as well as the experimental ``ignition-delay`` and ``ignition-type`` (means by which PyTeCk detects ignition).
+All quantities provided include a magnitude and units, which Pint [Grecco2016]_ interprets.
-Since many experimental datasets hold certain properties constant (e.g., composition, pressure) while varying a single quantity (e.g., temperature), properties that are common to all of the ``datapoints`` can be given in a ``common-properties`` element with an arbitrary anchor label (e.g., ``&pres`` above for the constant pressure), and then referred to in each datapoint with a reference (``*pres``).
-However, every datapoint should still contain the complete information needed to reproduce its conditions; the ``common-properties`` element is for convenience only.
+Since many experimental datasets hold certain properties constant (e.g., composition, pressure) while varying a single quantity (e.g., temperature), a ``common-properties`` element can desribe properties common to all ``datapoints``, using an arbitrary anchor label (e.g., ``&pres`` above for the constant pressure).
+Each datapoint then refers to the common property with a reference (``*pres``).
+However, every datapoint should still contain the complete information needed to reproduce its conditions; the ``common-properties`` element is used for convenience.

-Additional elements may be needed to model ignition in both shock tubes and RCMs.
-Under certain conditions that lead to longer ignition delay times, shock tubes can exhibit pressure rise prior to the ignition event.
-This is typically expressed in the literature with a constant pressure rise rate at a fraction of the initial pressure (with units of inverse time), and can be encoded in ChemKED as items in the associative array describing an experimental datapoint:
+Modeling ignition in shock tubes or RCMs may require additional elements to capture nonidealities.
+Under certain conditions that lead to longer ignition delay times, shock tubes can exhibit pressure rise before ignition.
+This is typically expressed in the literature with a constant pressure rise rate at a fraction of the initial pressure (with units of inverse time), and ChemKED files encode this as an item in the associative array describing an experimental datapoint:

 .. code-block:: yaml